neilschelly/truenas_exporter/README.md

 * `make build` will create a container.
 * `TARGET=truenas.example.net make run` will run it, targeting a TrueNAS device called truenas.example.net.

+## Bugs

+### Bug in core.jobs call Makes Job Information Disappear

+Many API calls will internally use the core.get_jobs API function to get a list of all jobs that run on the TrueNAS, and they will pull the latest job status from that.
+That API endpoint will only return 999 records.
+This is the same function that underlies the `/api/v2.0/core/get_jobs` REST endpoint, and it will respond with all types of jobs, like periodic snapshots, cron jobs, cloudsync jobs, certificate renewals, AD cache refreshes, update/download checks, etc.

+If you have a task/job that runs once a week, it might have last run so long ago that it is no longer visible in these results.
+If you have a cron job that runs every minute, that will be 1,440 entries a day just for that cron job.
+At some point, you won't be able to see jobs anymore.

+In the UI, I have seen Cloud Sync jobs that suddenly have `NOT RUN SINCE LAST BOOT` as their Status, and this is why.
+The job status cannot be found in the last 999 jobs completed.
+The `core/get_jobs` API supports offsets and limits, but no combination will get you past the last 999 tasks.
+Regardless of that, none of the internal calls to it are actually taking advantage of that anyway.